-precedence Sol: Draw the graph transactions and observe that the graph has a cycle.
+Sol: Draw the precedence graph of the transactions and observe that the graph has a cycle.
 So, the above schedule is not a conflict serializable schedule.

-Next, we have to check whether the scihedule is view serializable and the conflict operations should follow the time stamp order T2-T3-T1 and the order is violating.
-Therefore the schedule is Neither view nor conflict serializable schedule.
+Next, we have to check whether the schedule is view serializable and the conflict operations should follow the time stamp order T2-T3-T1 and the order is violating.
+Therefore the schedule is neither view nor conflict serializable schedule.